amperity/amperity-docs/shared/destination_settings.rst

 .. setting-salesforce-marketing-cloud-subscriber-field-start

-xxxxx.
-"Subscriber key" or "Email address".
+TEMP: "Field to be used as the customer subscriber field in SFMC" May be: "Subscriber key" or "Email address".

 .. setting-salesforce-marketing-cloud-subscriber-field-end